Have any questions? Call us.

 1994, 1997, 2000, 2005, 2017, 2018

 For her second project, Hammer proposed revisiting footage from her archives that for financial reasons or other circumstances never resulted in a finished film.
 Unable to work on the films herself due to declining health, she invited four filmmakers—Lynne Sachs, Deborah Stratman, Mark Street, and Dan Veltri—to work with her footage and, with the support of the Film/Video Studio, create new films.
-The first of these to be completed, Stratman’s Vever (for Barbara) (2019), had its world premiere at the 2019 Berlin International Film Festival.
+A Picture Lock program on November 4, 2019, centered around the making of these films.

 Additional works supported through Hammer’s Artist Residency Award:

 A Month of Single Frames (Lynne Sachs, 2019)*

 So Many Ideas Impossible To Do All (Mark Street, 2019)*

 *supported by a Wexner Center Artist Residency Award